Salty (film): Production

 Filming took place in Key Biscayne and Homestead, Florida.

-Promotion

 Ricou Browning spoke about the film in an interview with Tom Weaver, saying, "I put a lot of heart and soul into this film, and it was a good, G-rated family film, and it turned out really well.
 We were publicizing it and traveling with a Winnebago that we made for the sea lion to live in, and going to TV stations and so forth.
 Well, the PR people sent my résumé ahead of me to these different places.
 We'd go into these TV studios and I wanted to talk about Salty, but from my résumé, they saw I had played the Creature, and all they wanted to talk about was the Creature!
 So I finally had to get the PR people to scratch that off, so I could talk about the film we just made [laughs]!"

 TV series

 The film was followed by the TV series Salty, which ran for one season of 20 episodes from 1974 to 1975.
-Julius Harris and Mark Slade reprised their roles, but Clint Howard, who plays Tim Reed in the film, was replaced by Johnny Doran for the TV series.
+Julius Harris and Mark Slade reprised their roles but Clint Howard, who plays Tim Reed in the film, was replaced by Johnny Doran for the TV series.